TREASURIES-Yields rise as traders focus on inflation data, Fed rate hikes

 By Herbert Lash

-NEW YORK, Oct 11 (Reuters) - Longer-dated U.S. Treasury yields shot to multi-year highs on Tuesday as bonds were slammed globally by a rout in the UK gilts market amid growing concerns that U.S. inflation data this week will not stop the Federal Reserve's rapid hiking of interest rates.
+NEW YORK, Oct 11 (Reuters) - Longer-dated U.S. Treasury yields shot to multi-year highs on Tuesday as bonds were slammed globally by a rout in the UK gilts market and growing concerns that U.S. inflation data this week will not alter the Federal Reserve's hiking of interest rates.

-Investors would like to see inflation starting to slow when data for September is released on Wednesday for prices that sellers get for their products, and on Thursday for prices consumers pay for purchases.
+Investors want to see inflation starting to slow when data for September is released on Wednesday for prices that sellers get for their products, and on Thursday for prices consumers pay for purchases.

 The year-over-year Producer Price Index, excluding food and energy, is expected to have risen 7.3% in September, the same as in August.
 The Consumer Price Index over the past 12 months is seen rising 8.1%, a bit slower than the previous 8.3% clip, according to economists polled by Reuters.